 Alternatively, students may opt for a less-demanding degree plan that does not meet all of the American Chemical Society guidelines.
 Though we encourages all students to follow the more rigorous ACS-approved program, this second path may be appropriate for students pursuing a degree in chemistry as preparation for careers such as medicine, environmental studies, secondary education, law, or engineering.

-Find out more about our curriculum.
+Find out more about our curriculum in our Catalogue.

 The department offers a program of study leading to a Bachelor of Science in Biochemistry particularly useful for students interested in biochemistry, pharmacology, medicine, dentistry, veterinary medicine, or other health care fields.

 Because the best way to learn chemistry is by doing chemistry, research experience is an important component of a chemistry education.
 Chemistry students at Centenary have access to a large number of opportunities to participate in research, both on and off the college campus.